-Apart from the employee/pension benefits, no further changes have been applied to the valuation methodologies for other liabilities or to the aggregation of liability classes, neither for Solvency II nor for Statutory purposes.
+Compared to the previous year, no changes have been applied to the valuation methodologies for other liabilities or to the aggregation of liability classes, neither for Solvency II nor for Statutory purposes.

 D.3.1.
 VALUATION OF OTHER LIABILITES FOR SOLVENCY II BALANCE SHEET